johnno1962/InjectionIII/README.md

-**On-Device Injection**: Instead of loading  the `iOSInjection.bundle`, add the [HotReloading](https://github.com/johnno1962/HotReloading) Swift Package to your project, download one of the [github releases](https://github.com/johnno1962/InjectionIII/releases) and enter the following commands into your Terminal then run the app:
+**On-Device Injection**: Instead of loading  the `iOSInjection.bundle`, add the [HotReloading](https://github.com/johnno1962/HotReloading) Swift Package to your project, use one of the most recent 4.6.0+ [github releases](https://github.com/johnno1962/InjectionIII/releases) and enter the following commands into your Terminal then run the app:

 $ rm ~/Library/Containers/com.johnholdsworth.InjectionIII/Data/Library/Preferences/com.johnholdsworth.InjectionIII.plist